Rud5G/Autoindigestion/README.md

 Autoindigestion can be configured to work with multiple iTunes Connect vendors.
 When Autoindigestion runs, it will look for vendor files, which are standard XML plists that contain vendor information, including iTunes Connect sign in credentials.
-For security, it is recommended that vendors create a separate iTunes Connect user limited to the Sales role for running Autoindigestion.
+For security, it is recommended that each vendor create a separate iTunes Connect user limited to the Sales role for use with Autoindigestion.

 Autoindigestion is available under a BSD-style open source license.
 See the